micro-community/development/roadmap/README.md

 ## Overview

-Micro is a developer first focused product.
+Micro is a developer first focused company.
 Our primary goal is to enable developers to build, share and collaborate on Micro services.
 We do this via an open source Go framework and ultimately our end product, M3O, a cloud platform for Micro services development.